budlabs/eeka/README.md

 bindsym --whole-window button9 exec --no-startup-id exec xdotool key F5
 ```

-With `eeka` you can use Button1, Button3, Button8 and Button9 as modifiers (i.e Right, Back and Forward button).
+With `eeka` you can use Button1, Button3, Button8 and Button9 as modifiers (i.e Left, Right, Back and Forward button).

 This is also true for right mouse button in some applications (blender, games like Shattered Pixel Dungeon) where right mousebutton can be used to pan the screen, i.e. dragging with right button.